 DMCs across Ontario have formed regional user groups (RUGS) to provide mutual support, engage in collaborative solution-finding, and share their learnings and insights.
 The RUGS are primary led and managed by users.

 In the late 2010s, primary healthcare providers in Canada began prescribing opioids to people who live with opioid use disorder, as part of their response to the escalating crisis of opioid poisonings due to toxic street supply.
 Safer supply programs have since grown and spread across the country and are increasingly recognized as an important component of the crisis response.

 In the fall of 2020, a community of practice for safer supply was formed in Ontario.
 In recognition of the need to scale up safer supply programs, Health Canada awarded $1 million to London InterCommunity Health Centre to scale up this community of practice to the national level, in partnership with the Alliance for Healthy Communities and the Canadian Association of People who Use Drugs.
-The new, National Safer Supply Community of Practice (NSS-CoP) was launched in September 2021.
+The new, National Safer Supply Community of Practice (NSS-CoP) was launched in 2021.
 It facilitates member meetings (drop-in sessions, working groups), a members’ discussion forum, public ‘hot topic’ and 'research spotlight' meetings and events.
 The CoP’s website is a knowledge and resource hub for safer supply practice and advocacy.

 To learn more about the NSS-CoP and how to join, email SaferSupplyON@gmail.com.

 Community Vaccination Community of Practice

 With the goal of working towards more equitable post-pandemic health outcomes, the Alliance for Healthier Communities received funding from the Public Health Agency of Canada (PHAC)’s Immunization Partnership Fund (IPF) to implement the Community Vaccination Promotion – Ontario (CVP-ON) project.
 This funding, starting April 2021 and extended to March 2023, recognizes the deep experience of Alliance members in supporting and working alongside marginalized individuals and groups, as well as their strong relationships of trust in local communities and their extensive work to date in responding to the pandemic.
 CVP-ON is part of a cross-Canada partnership with other national and provincial associations to promote vaccine trust, confidence, and uptake.
 It was funded from April 2021 through March 2023.
 Although formal support for this Community of Practice has ended, relevant updates to policy and practice guidelines continue to be shared in this Google group.